No Products in the Cart

 The first week of September, Scott visited Green Hills Animal Control in Trenton, Missouri.
 It's 90 minutes outside Kansas City.
 They had a shelter full of beautiful dogs and cats needing to find forever homes.

 And as small shelters go, they had some needs for their shelter.
 The biggest and most important item was Kuranda beds.
 (For those who don't know, these beds are elevated off the floor to keep dogs from having to sleep on cold/hot, wet cement floors.
-This wish list was for 15 begs which would mean every dog in the entire shelter would get one, and not only was that goal met, it was exceeded!
+This wish list was for 15 beds which would mean every dog in the entire shelter would get one, and not only was that goal met, it was exceeded!
 Twenty-five (25) Kuranda beds were donated.
 And on top of that, other supplies were donated, and more than $900 was raised for the shelter.